slowdivePTG/X-ray-chemistry/Notes/Dealing With X-ray Chemistry.md

 - For atomic Hydrogen and Helium, they assume that the secondary ionization dominates

-- For other atomic species including $\ce{C,O,S,Si,Fe}​$, they also introduce the primary ionization using the cross section of Verner et. al. (1993)
+- For other atomic species including $\ce{C,O,S,Si,Fe}$, they also introduce the primary ionization using the cross section of Verner et. al. (1993)

   - For $\ce{C,O}$, they assume X-ray ionization produces singly charged ions because of the rapid charge exchange with hydrogen
   - For $\ce{S,Si,Fe}$, they assume that X-ray ionization produces doubly charged ions and explicitly calculate the relative abundance of neutral, singly charged and doubly charged species